theBU3NO/thebu3no.com/content/posts/why-are-you-here.md

 # links to images and youtube videos will be lightboxed even if you don't use the styled shortcodes
 ---

-hi. i'm the bueno with a 3 instead of an e and you've made it to my dumb website. i'm passionate about games, and the idea is to write about them here.
+hi. i'm the bueno with a 3 instead of an e and you've made it to my dumb website. this is a personal, opinionated, crude, and strictly unprofessional blog centered on multiplayer gaming.